cyrusneary/cyrusneary.github.io/_pages/about.md

   - /about.html
 ---

-I'm an incoming tenure-track assistant professor in the Department of  Electrical and Computer Engineering at [The University of British Columbia (UBC)](https://ece.ubc.ca/), where I will direct the **Artificial Intelligence in Robotics & Engineering (AIRE)** Lab.
+I'm a tenure-track assistant professor in the Department of  Electrical and Computer Engineering at [The University of British Columbia (UBC)](https://ece.ubc.ca/), where I direct the **Artificial Intelligence in Robotics & Engineering (AIRE)** Lab.
 <!-- In Fall 2025, I will begin as a tenure-track assistant professor in the Department of Electrical and Computer Engineering at [The University of British Columbia (UBC)](https://ece.ubc.ca/).  -->

 <div style="text-align: center; margin-bottom: 20px; margin-top: 20px;">